JPitters/CloudResume2024/README.md

 ### Theming

 To change the template theme change the `data-theme` attribute of the `<html>` tag in `BaseLayout.astro` file.
-There are two buttons available on the site: one in the Navbar only visible on smaller screens, and another in the tool bar that hovers above the navbar.
+There are two buttons available on the site: one in the Navbar (only visible on smaller screens), and another in the tool bar (only visible on mid to larger screens) that hovers above the navbar.

+### Tool Bar
+The `JordansToolBar` object is essentially a rip from Astro's dev tool bar, and is redesigned and re-purposed for the uses of this webpage.
+For the time being, it supports simple functions like icons or apps that the user can rely on for easy access.

+#### ThemeSelector
+The `ThemeSelector` is an object designed to reflect the theming functionalities of this website.
+It sits as an icon within the tool bar.

+### Library
+Found within the `src/lib` folder are files that support client-side scripting functionalities of the website.

 ### Content